Using Someone Else’s Debit Card With Their Permission

 Getting Your Money Back

-If your physical card was lost or stolen, however, you must report it lost or stolen before any fraudulent charges to avoid liability; otherwise, you may be responsible for some of the charges.
+If your physical card was lost or stolen, however, you must report it lost or stolen before any fraudulent charges to avoid liability.
+Otherwise, you may be responsible for some of the charges.

 How much?
 That depends on when you report the loss:

-• Between two and 60 days, you’re liable for up to $500 of charges.
+• Within 2-60 days, you’re liable for up to $500 of charges.

 Changing Your Bank Details